skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Data provided by [Libsyn](https://thefeed.libsyn.com/), collected and visualized by [John Spurlock](https://twitter.com/johnspurlock).

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

+---
+*Updated 2022-04-05, with latest median and mean data as of [Episode 215](https://thefeed.libsyn.com/215-ratings-and-reviews-shocker-and-reviews4good).*

 {{% funding %}}